 This finding aligns well to the UK Effective Provision of Preschool Education (EPPE) research study, which concluded that for all children, the quality of the home learning environment is more importance for intellectual and social development than parental occupation, education or income (as often defined by SES status).
 The report also noted that often what parents do is more significant and influential than who parents are (Sammons et al., 2002).
 For instance, although Australia has been identified as one of the countries with the highest proportions of students with many resources for learning in the home (Thomson et al., 2012), many children are still vulnerable in literacy development at school entry.
 Although what parents do, have capacity to do, or have access to (e.g. number of books in the home) in the home environment has been associated with SES status, it is also evident that children with parents who do have access to literacy-promoting environments (e.g. high SES and higher number of books in the home) could still also have poor literacy outcomes.
 From such research, it can be assumed that building the capacity of disadvantaged and non-disadvantaged parents to participate in and conduct literacy-promoting activities, using and building on the resources available, could better predict positive literacy outcomes for all children.
+This is further supported by the findings from the 2011 PIRLS data that found that although Australia has been identified as one of the countries with the highest proportions of students with many resources for learning in the home, we are still achieving some of the poorest reading outcomes internationally.

 In reference to the non-home environment, the 2011 PIRLS also found that when students attended a pre-primary education program it was associated with higher reading achievement (Thomson et al., 2012).
-The influence and importance of the early education and care environment for children's literacy development and success has been significantly researched through the EPPE longitudinal project.
+The influence and importance of the early education and care environment for children's literacy development and success has been significantly researched through the EPPE longitudinal project33.
 The EPPE project explored the impact of pre-school centre provision on young children's cognitive progress and social development.